cpcm94/linhadotempo/README.md

 It could take between a few minutes to a handful of hours for the DNS propagation to occur and your app to be properly displayed in the new custom domain you set up.

+### Step 6 - Adding Bugsnag (optional)

+We have Bugsnag setup on this app, to make use of it you're going to need a [Bugsnag Account](https://www.bugsnag.com/).
+After creating your account you'll need to create 2 different projects, one for the backend and one for the frontend of the app.
+Once you create the projects on your bugsnag you'll need to setup the environment variables using the `Notifier API key`.

+For the backend you'll need to add on your `.env` file a `BUGSNAG_API_KEY` with it's value being the `Notifier API key` of the backend project you created on bugsnag.

+For the frontend you'll need to add a environment variable to your Netlify `REACT_APP_BUGSNAG_API_KEY` with it's value being the `Notifier API key` of the frontend project you created on bugsnag.

 ## Laravel App Key

 [Laravel Docs](https://laravel.com/docs).